leogirl123/example-repo/README.md

-# example-repo
+# OOP-Classes

-## Project Name:
-example-repo

-## Description:
-This is a simple project to demonstrate version control using Git.
-It shows how to push code to a remote GitHub repository and manage changes using Git.
+## Email Simulator (Python OOP Project)

+This is a simple console-based email simulator that demonstrates Object-Oriented Programming in Python.
+It allows you to:

+- Simulate receiving emails.
+- List and read emails.
+- Track which emails have been read.